jumpinjackie/mapguide-api-bindings/README.md

  * Java
  * .net (Full Framework)

-With future experimental (a.k.a Use at your own risk) support for:
+With future experimental (a.k.a Use at your own risk) support for other platforms that a current and unmodified SWIG can offer us:

  * Ruby
  * Python
  * node.js
+ * and much more!